dragonflyoss/design/systems-analysis/client-backend-plugin/README.md

 **Plugin Registration**

-Upon startup, dfdaemon scans the designated plugin path.
-If plugins are found, they are registered sequentially; otherwise, this step is skipped.
+Upon startup, dfdaemon scans the plugin path.
+If plugins are found, they are registered; otherwise, this step is skipped.

 ![](./register-plugin.jpg)

 **Download File**

-During file download, DFCaemon first obtains the file size through plugin.
+During file download, dfdaemon first heads the file size through plugin.
 The file is then divided into multiple pieces based on its size, and each piece establishes an independent download task through the plugin.

 ![](./download-file.jpg)

 **Download Directory**

-When downloading a directory, dfget first retrieves metadata for all files within that directory, including their path and size.
-If the user specifies the include-files parameter, dfget filters for the files.
+When downloading a directory, dfget use dfdaemon first head metadata for all files within that directory, including their url path and size.
+If the user specifies the `include-files` parameter, dfget filters for the files.
 Finally, it iterates through each remaining file to establish individual download requests.

 ![](./download-directory.jpg)